NEWSLETTER

 Geology and Mineralization

 Geologically, Viti Levu has been exposed to a complexity of crustal plate rotations and has been dominated by island arc development followed by rifting, like that of neighboring Pacific Rim countries.
-Magmatism, precious, and base metal emplacement occurred episodically thought out the evolution of the Fijian platform.
-The oldest know mineral occurrences were emplaced within low-k tholeiitic volcanics of the Wainimala Group, host to the Nakoro and Korokayiu VMS prospects, both proximal to the major intrusive Colo Plutonic Suite.
+Magmatism, precious, and base metal emplacement occurred episodically throughout the evolution of the Fijian platform.
+The oldest known mineral occurrences are hosted within low-K tholeiitic volcanics of the Wainimala Group, host to the Nakoro and Korokayiu VMS prospects.
+The Wainimala Group are of Late Oligicene to Middle Miocene Age (28-16 million years) consisting mainly of basaltic volcanic and, to a lesser extent, sedimentary rocks which were subjected to extensive faulting and folding.

 Exploration Potential